Applied-Quantum-Computing/Applied-Quantum-Computing.github.io/_posts/2020-04-06-Real Life Deutsch-Jozsa Exponential Speed-up Test.md

 ```

 ## Timed Trial: Deutsch-Jozsa with a 5-Qubit Quantum Computer
 Let's start with a small 5-qubit quantum computers.
 First, we'll find the least busy 5-qubit quantum computer.
 Then, we'll take the same approach as the classical algorithm's timed trial except the repetition number will be 10 instead of 100.
 Within each repetition, we need to decide how many shots the quantum computer should run.
-In an earlier version of this notebook, I did one shot per repetition, and the quantum computer classified $U_f$ as constant about 50% of the time—not very good (should be 100%).
+In an earlier version of this notebook, I did one shot per repetition, and the quantum computer classified $$U_f$$ as constant about 50% of the time—not very good (should be 100%).
 The more shots, the higher probability of getting the right answer, but also a longer data acquisition time.

 ```python